rlguy/FLIPViscosity3D/README.md

 The default simulation will drop a mass of fluid in the shape of the Stanford Bunny inside of a spherical container.

 [![alt tag](http://i.imgur.com/sRZi5bQ.jpg)](http://i.imgur.com/rRRnJXs.jpg)

+## Rendering in Blender

+An example script for how to import the particle meshes into [Blender](http://blender.org) for rendering is located [here](src/blender/render_particles.py).
+This script will import a .ply or .obj mesh into Blender and duplicate a sphere over the particles.

+Usage: load the script into the Blender text editor, edit the ```MESH_DIRECTORY``` variable to point to the directory containing the simulation meshes, and press the 'Run Script' button.